Reverend Richard Treat

 Brief Life History of Richard

 When Reverend Richard Treat was born on 28 September 1708, in Milford, New Haven, Connecticut Colony, British Colonial America, his father, Joseph Treat, was 46 and his mother, Elizabeth Merwin, was 25.
 He married Mary Thomas on 24 March 1733, in Philadelphia, Philadelphia, Pennsylvania, British Colonial America.
 They were the parents of at least 3 sons and 2 daughters.
-He died on 29 November 1778, in Abington Township, Montgomery, Pennsylvania, United States, at the age of 70, and was buried in Abington Presbyterian Church Cemetery, Abington Township, Montgomery, Pennsylvania, United States.
+He died on 29 November 1778, in Abington Township, Montgomery, Pennsylvania, United States, at the age of 70, and was buried in Abington Presbyterian Church Cemetery, Abington, Montgomery Township, Philadelphia, Pennsylvania, United States.

 Photos and Memories (2)